A4HM/digital_lab/README.md

 The Polygons table references the 3D model source file (again, ActiveStorage stores the file but enables it to be referenced through any table), and has a one-to-many relation with the Labels table.
 So a polygon has many labels, but a label can only belong to on polygon.

 The program itself, written in javascript, was initially built using only raw webgl and a linear algebra math library, but because of the unresonable complexity of writing a full 3D software from scratch, which makes maintaining and changing the code a hard task, the library THREE.js was adopted and the program had to be rewritten again.
+You can find the old code [here](https://github.com/A4HM/brain-js)

 There are two versions of this program, one for regular users, and the other is for editing labels.